5 Tips to Landing a Great Teaching Job

 - Create a good cover letter – along with your resume, your cover letter serves as a way to give your first impression.
 You may not be aware that there may be hundreds or even thousands who may be applying for the same job and a cover letter may be one way to make sure that you stand out from the crowd.
 Make sure to highlight your achievements, expound on situations that you cannot explain on your resume.

-- Make sure you submit an impressive resume – first you need to make sure that your resume is accurate.
+- Make sure you submit an impressive resume – first you need to make sure that you build a resume that is accurate and descriptive.
 Do not put skills that you think would impress your potential employer and not be able to demonstrate that skill.
 Make sure that your resume will grab the attention of whoever will read it, include your work experience and how you developed yourself professionally.

 - Prepare yourself for the interview – it’s more than just having a set of prepared answers for possible questions during the interview, you must also make sure that you appear confident and composed.
 You can ask a friend to help you practice by doing a mock interview so that you can feel confident to give your answers and not look nervous.